Victim Assistance

 MISSION STATEMENT

-• Offering and completing Crime Victim Compensation (CVC) Applications for benefits purposes which may include counseling, medical, loss of earnings, or other economic expenses
+• Offering and completing Crime Victim Compensation (CVC) Applications for benefits purposes, which may include counseling, medical assistance, loss of earnings, or other economic expenses.

 Victim Bill of Rights